Remembering the Type-3 Volkswagen Variant

 Related: From the Forgotten Pages of History

 One such vehicle that graced our roads in the glorious past was the Volkswagen 1600 Type-3, also known as the VW Variant.
 During that time the VW Beetle was supposed to be the king of our roads and was found in huge numbers, alongside the Type-2 VW minivan.
-The Type-3 Variant wasn’t a hot seller, but it does have a strong association with my past since we used to have one, and there are unforgettable memories attached with this wonderful car.
+The Type-3 Variant wasn’t a hot seller, but it does have a strong association with my past since we used to have one, and there are unforgettable memories attached to this wonderful car.

 The VW Type-3 Variant